Don’t know if you’ve heard…

 Are polarised better?

-For various tasks such as driving, outdoor reading or sports, polarised sunglasses are a better choice of sunglasses lens.
+For tasks which require long periods of visual focus, such as driving, outdoor reading or sports, polarised sunglasses are a better choice of sunglasses lens.

 Do sunglasses need to be polarised?

-Polarised lenses are only better at reducing glare to improve your visual experience.
+Polarised lenses are only better at reducing glare to improve your visual endurance, colour perception and optical clarity.
+Polarised lenses provide no extra protection against UV light therefore are not a mandatory upgrade.

 If you’d like to learn more about how polarised lenses work, you should check out the other related articles at the foot of this blog page.